-"Resort Lands Form and Character Development Permit Area" (Resort DPA) is designated pursuant to Section 488(1)(f) of the Local Government Act for the establishment of form and character objectives for commercial and multi-family development, and revitalization of an area in which commercial use is permitted.
+"Resort Lands Form and Character Development Permit Area" (Resort DPA) is designated pursuant to section 488 (1)(e)(f) of the LGA for the establishment of objectives for the form and character of intensive residential development; and establishment of objectives for the form and character of commercial, industrial or multi-family residential development.

-The Resort DPA also applies to all lands in the Plan area designated Resort (RT) as shown on Schedule B.
+The Resort DPA applies to all lands in the Plan area designated Resort (RT) as shown on Schedule B.

-.1 Electoral Area E has several resorts in highly visible locations which attract both visitors and seasonal residents.
+Electoral Area E has several resorts in highly visible locations which attract both visitors and seasonal residents.
 Encouraging a high standard of building, site design, and landscaping will help strengthen the character and economic viability of these resort locations.